 Namespaces and fields#

-In a Neptune object, such as a run
+In a Neptune Run

-, fields and namespaces provide a folder-like structure for the metadata you log.
+object, fields and namespaces provide a folder-like structure for the metadata you log.

 - A field represents a location for storing a piece of metadata.